justin2004/weblog/train_trees/README.md

 It was noted that sometimes it is hard "to see how far things reach."
 Operators have long left scope and functions have long right scope and perhaps the long left scope is less intuitive.

-In Dyalog APL, I find that looking at train trees is more than sufficient for getting binding strength feedback.
+In Dyalog APL, I find that looking at train trees is more than sufficient for getting binding strength and train syntax feedback.

 They are enabled with: